This page provides guidance to New Zealand providers seeking to deliver a programme offshore.

 Tertiary education providers seeking to be offshore providers must submit for approval either:

-• an existing approved programme that they have adapted for offshore delivery that also meets the Offshore Programme Delivery Rules, or
+- an existing approved programme that they have adapted for offshore delivery that also meets the Offshore Programme Delivery Rules, or

-• a new programme that meets both the Programme Approval, Recognition, and Accreditation Rules, and the Offshore Programme Delivery Rules.
+- a new programme that meets both the Programme Approval, Recognition, and Accreditation Rules, and the Offshore Programme Delivery Rules.

 Offshore approval for programmes delivered by New Zealand universities is the responsibility of the:

-Committee on University Academic Programmes (CUAP) (external link)
+Committee on University Academic Programmes (CUAP) (external link) (external link) (external link)

 Quality assurance

 NZQA will be clear about the information and evidence on which decisions have been made.
-An application outcome of approved, not approved, or request for information (RFI) will be provided based on the overall quality of the application.
+An application outcome of approved, not approved, or a request for further information (RFI) will be provided based on the overall quality of the application.

 Te Hono o Te Kahurangi quality assurance